ctoledocarlo/ctoledoGPT/README.md

 - **Networking Contacts**: Get a comprehensive understanding of Carlo's professional background
 - **Anyone Interested**: Discover Carlo's skills and experience in an interactive way

-## 👨‍💻 About the Creator

-This project was created by Carlo Toledo, a Software Engineering Technology student at Centennial College.
-With experience in full-stack development, data analysis, and machine learning, Carlo built this AI assistant to showcase both his technical abilities and professional background.

 ## 📞 Contact

 If you'd like to connect with Carlo directly: